ptrk8/usyd-2019-ai-competition/README.md

 ```

 ### Test Time Augmentation (TTA)
-We also experimented with test time augmentation (below); however, experienced worse results and therefore decided to opt against using it in our final model.
+We also experimented with test time augmentation (below); however, experienced worse results using it and therefore opted against including it in our final model.

 ```python
 def model_predict(x_test, path_to_model, batch_size=10):